atom/markdown-preview/README.md

 # Markdown Preview package [![Build Status](https://travis-ci.org/atom/markdown-preview.svg?branch=master)](https://travis-ci.org/atom/markdown-preview)

-Show the rendered HTML markdown to the right of the current editor using `ctrl-shift-m`.
+Show the rendered HTML markdown next to the the current editor using `ctrl-shift-m`.
+You can choose in which direction to show the preview (`right` and `down` being the most common), or even to show the preview in a new tab in the current pane.

 It can be activated from the editor using the `ctrl-shift-m` key-binding and is currently enabled for `.markdown`, `.md`, `.mdown`, `.mkd`, `.mkdown`, `.ron`, and `.txt` files.